 If you would prefer not to call or just do some research yourself, the EI Benevolent Fund also offers 24 hour support via a special the website, and thousands of information pages, including webinars and live chat.
 The pages are run by Care First in partnership with Life and Progress, and new content is added all the time, including on topical issues.

-The Benevolent Fund is sometimes able to provide small grants for members or their dependents if they are experiencing demonstrable hardship, where this will help to improve their well-being and quality of life.
+We are also sometimes able to provide small grants or other help for members (or their dependents) if they are experiencing demonstrable hardship, where this will help to improve their well-being and quality of life.

-Please be aware that in most cases we will ask you to provide details of your financial situation so that we can establish whether and how we are able to help you, but you can use our simple form to tell us about your situation and make an initial enquiry.
+We may ask you to provide more information, for example details of your financial situation, so that we can establish whether and how we are able to help you, but you can use our simple form to tell us about your situation and make an initial enquiry.

 Want to see if we can help you?
 Please download the form below and send it to: email@example.com.